hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 instructions would be carried out in spirit.
 He must act both as a stimulant and a sedative ; he must use spurs or draw reins according to necessity.
-From all the great NationaHst leaders — Messrs.
+From all the great Nationalist leaders — Messrs.
 Bepin Chunder Pal, Arabindo Ghose, Lajpat Rai, G. S. Khaparde, G.
 Subramanya Ayer — Mr. Tilak received that homage to which his genius, sacrifices and long uninterrupted ser-